BogdanArtem/text_analysis/README.md

     │   │   └── text5.txt
     │   └── text_analysis.py

-Run 'python3 text_analysis.py' in terminal and wath magic happen.
+Run 'python3 text_analysis.py' in terminal and watch magic happen.

 After script execution you will receive a report for each folder with .txt files like shown below